 Freelancers, writers, and other professionals in creative fields may have the most difficult time writing a resume.
 Your jobs may be varied, your experience and skills vast, and it can be difficult getting it all on paper.

 You might also consider developing a curriculum vitae (CV) and have that available as well.
+CVs offer a focus on awards, publications, teaching experience, and so on, which might be valuable during a job search in a creative field.

 Resumes for Customer Service Jobs

-Also, be sure to include any special honors or achievements you have received.
+Be sure to include any special honors or achievements you have received.
 Were you the employee of the month?
 Did you reach a high sales goal?

 Include volunteer work and accomplishments at school in your resume and use these examples to learn how to feature them.
 Employers understand that you are young and looking to add to your experience, so give them as much as you can that shows you'll be a valuable employee.